The Truth about the IRS 10-Year Statute of Limitations on Back Taxes

 How to Find the CSED on Your Tax Transcript

 The account transcript will show you the earliest CSED.
 If you have tax debts from multiple time periods or from different assessments in the same period, remember that some of your debts may expire after the date shown.
-Also, note the IRS makes mistakes with CSED calculations.
-If you believe the date shown is incorrect, contact a tax attorney to help you.

 Can the IRS Take More Than 10 Years to Collect Tax Debts?